Charming-Mira-Chan/pico-step/README.md

 ## Step 2: Building a gate

-1. Modify the code to simulate closing a gate on start.
-Change the scrip to start by moving to a position of -90 degrees.

-2. Then you will need to create a function to simulate making the motor open and closs the gate.
+1. Create a function to simulate making the motor close and open the gate.
 Your function should make the motor:
-  2b.
-Move back to a position of 0 degrees.
+   1. Move the motor position to -90 degrees.
-  2c.
-Wait 30 seconds, then move the motor position back to -90 degrees.
+   2. Wait 60 seconds, then move back to a position of 0 degrees.
-  2d.
-Optionally, you could simulate warning lights by adding an LED that will blink while the gate is moving.
+   3. Optionally, you could simulate warning lights by adding an LED that will blink while the gate is moving.
-  2e.
-Optionally, you could simulate a safety mechanism by adding a distance sensor to stop the gate moving if an object is below the gate.
+   4. Optionally, you could simulate a safety mechanism by adding a distance sensor to stop the gate moving if an object is below the gate.

 ## Task 3: Adding a button

 1. Add a button to the system:
-  1a.
-Click **+** and add a **pushbutton**.
+   1. Click **+** and add a **pushbutton**.
-  1b.
-Connect the push button (**btn 1:1:l** to**3V** and  **btn 1:2:r** to **Pico GP:26**)
+   2. Connect the push button (**btn 1:1:l** to**3V** and  **btn 1:2:r** to **Pico GP:26**)

-3. Modify the code to call your function when the button is pressed (you may find some ideas in **hint.py**).
+2. Modify the code to call your function when the button is pressed (you may find some ideas in **hint.py**).

 ## Task 4: Network capable